 With the popularization of geolocation technology, our phones have become the doors to a more friendly and convenient world.
 Almost everyone enjoys its advantages: users leave the geolocation function turned, utilize a photo location finder option for outdoor geolocation purposes, and investigate the areas deeper.

 2021 is almost off and we will know soon if the forecasts in the navigation segment will reach the projected $994 million.
 Considering this statement, a business can massively benefit from geolocation in all its diversity including the most specific consumer needs.
 Based on smartphone usage statistics in the US, the developed app will be able to expand your audience by more than 240 million customers.

 So how to create a location-based app?
 Let’s hit the road to find it out!

-What is a location-based mobile app and why it’s useful?
+What is a location-based mobile app and why is it useful?

-Location-based applications concentrate services around the user location, which is determined by GPS, Cell ID, Beacon, or similar technologies.
+Location-based applications concentrate services around the user location, which is determined by a global positioning system (GPS), Cell ID, Beacon, or similar technologies.

-Most of these technologies serve as a navigation tool that allows a user to find the right places, the road to these places, or a particular person.
-But there are also geosocial, gaming, commercial apps, as well as many other types that make the most of geolocation capabilities.
+Most of these technologies serve as a navigation tool for route tracking that allows a user to find the right places, the road to these places, or a particular person.
+But there are also geosocial, gaming, commercial apps, as well as many other types that make the most of geolocation functionality.
 Let’s rationalize what is so attractive in GPS-based apps for users and how you can win their hearts if you make a GPS-based app?

-The consumer receives valuable and timely information about current promotions, discounts, recommendations, gets personalized ads and purchase offers, which allows avoiding places with a poor level of services.
-In addition, users are often involved in the process of evaluation and recommendations, which gives them a feeling of expertise.
-At the same time, a business gets free content for customers engagement and retention on the principle of social media networks with geolocation services.
+The consumer receives valuable and timely information about current promotions, discounts, recommendations and gets personalized ads and purchase offers, which allows avoiding places with poor services.
+In addition, users are often involved in evaluation and recommendations, which gives them a feeling of expertise.
+At the same time, a business gets free content for customer engagement and retention on the principle of social media networks with geolocation services.
 Isn’t it a great chance to please customers when you create an app that uses GPS?

 Locational features are used in games to expand gameplay using the world around them.
 Together with the AR, it gives a unique experience.
 The resounding success of Pokémon GO is a great example of extraordinary GPS mobile app development.

-The fact that users love to demonstrate their lives to other people is proved by personal daily pictures on Instagram and detailed profiles in social networks.
-Since the networks were characterized by static information, the location apps made it possible to add dynamism to this process by providing the user’s location.
+The fact that users love to demonstrate their lives to other people is proved by personal daily pictures on Instagram and detailed profiles on social networks.
+Since social networking was characterized by static information, the geolocation applications made it possible to add dynamism to this process by providing the user’s location.
 Do you want your friends to know that you are at a show of your favorite band or at the World Cup final?
 One finger movement and all the friends will be able to see it.

 Attracting more customers

 By using geolocation apps, you get access to consumers at their most unprotected point in time, inducing them to make unintended purchases.
 Getting into the area of your establishment, the buyer will receive push notifications about discounts, promotions, and other offers near themselves.
-Such new ways to replenish the audience is the shortest way to increase profits by the advantage of location.
+Such new ways to replenish the audience are the shortest way to increase profits by the advantage of location.

-Location-based apps allow you to collect useful information about customers based on their registration in certain areas, reviews and purchase history.
-It gives the business an advantage to customize individual offers and develop a global marketing strategy.
+Location-based apps allow you to collect useful information about customers based on their registration in certain areas, reviews, and purchase history.
+It gives the business an advantage to customize individual offers with location-aware content and develop a global marketing strategy.

 Geolocation technology helps increase visibility, as it becomes, in fact, a separate and powerful source of advertising.
-Consumers will find your store easier because as they walk past it, they will receive a push-notification about your best offers and discounts.
+Consumers will find your store easier because as they walk past it, they will receive a push notification about your best offers and discounts.
 The marker of the store on the map with all the necessary information and users’ reviews will contribute to the store traffic.
 That’s one more reason for startups interested in how and why to build a GPS app taking into account business interests.